-Clinical Pastoral Education, or CPE, is a nationwide program that develops student's emotional intelligence and professional identity as religious leaders, and trains them to provide clinically sound, self-aware spiritual care.
+Clinical Pastoral Education, or CPE, is a nationwide program that develops student's emotional intelligence and professional identity as religious leaders, and trains them to provide clinically sound, self-aware, spiritual care.
 Students provide 300 hours of direct spiritual care to persons and communities in need while participating in 100 hours of clinical individual and group supervision.
 One unit of CPE is required to complete the MDiv degree program.
 Students initiate, identify, and apply to accredited clinical pastoral education programs.
-The Office of Theological Field Education offers an annual orientation to the process in the Fall semester.
+The Office of Theological Field Education offers MDiv students an orientation to the process at various times throughout the academic year.

-Research accredited programs that fit your educational needs (hours per week, meeting times, location, and supervision delivery method) through the Member Directory.
+Students are responsible to research accredited programs that fit your educational needs (hours per week, meeting times, location, and supervision delivery method) through the Member Directory.
 Begin your search 3-6 months prior to your enrollment.